-All members of ACC will Students Staff, Teaching and Non- teaching will Heads of Dept/Year VP/SLT Principal Governors SENCo LSAs Parents/ Carers Promote and model positive behaviour Participate fully in the consultation and decision-making process Treat others fairly and with respect Actively engage in the self-evaluating processes Work collaboratively to reduce barriers to learning Consistently apply the agreed Positive Behaviour Policy Take responsibility for the consequences of their choices Refer pastoral concerns Participate actively in the life of the school Attend school everyday and on time.
-Come to school fully equipped for work Complete homework's on time Respect school property and that of others Keep the agreed learning behaviours and house rules (Student Planner) Take responsibility for their behavioural choices Respect others and their right to learn Respect the teachers responsibility to teacher Discuss, agree and follow the Class Plan for Learning Provide a warm welcoming and safe environment Invoke parents/carers and children in key decisions about their education Communicate concerns promptly Respond sensitively to concerns Display and utilise the agreed Class Plan for Learning Reaffirm the positive class ethos Record and monitor student behaviour Record and monitor incident sheets Utilise a class seating plan Monitor and review: Outworking of the Class Plan for Learning Student behaviour and progress Referrals Effectiveness of strategies/ Interventions Liaise with Form Tutors, SENCo, parents/ Carers, VP & Principal Monitor and review policy outcomes Carry out base-lining audits Communicate with students, staff and parents/carers Monitor and review student behaviour and progress Communicate with students, staff and parents/carers through Assemblies, events, and in person Regularly update Governors Present Annual Behaviour Report to Governors Promote positive behaviour.
-Ensure that a high standard of behaviour is achieved Ensure baseline audits are carried out, feedback is given to participants and that appropriate action is taken and reviewed.
-Have a statutory responsibility to: Safeguard the welfare of all student Ensure that policies for Promotion of Positive Behaviour, Use of Reasonable Force and Antibullying are in place and delivery Make and keep under review the written Statement of Principles Ensure that consultation takes place Ensure that suspensions and/or expulsions comply with current DE regulations Monitor and review IBP/PLPs Support and Islaise with - Students having significant difficulty Parents/ Carers, teaching staff and LSAs Liaise with external agencies Support individua I students Refer concerns to Form Tutors/ HOY and SENCo Ensure that students Attend and on time Come to school fully equipped for work Complete homework's on time Respect school property and that of others Keep the agreed learning behaviour s and house rules (Student Planner) Take responsibility for their behavioural choices Make every effort to: Attend parent evenings Respond quickly to concerns raised by the school Share school is kept informed of concerns /changing circumstances
+All members of ACC will Students Staff, Teaching and Non- teaching will Heads of Dept/Year VP/SLT Principal Governors SENCo LSAs Parents/ Carers Premote and model positive behaviour Participate fully in the decision-making process fairly and with respect Actively engage in the self-participate fully in the evaluating process Work Collaborathely to reduce behaviour Participate and process work of the participate full processes work collaborathely to reduce behaviour Participate and processes work collaborathely to reduce paying the participate full processes work of the paying th Attend school everyday and on time.
+Come to school fully equipped for work Complete homework's on time.
+Respect school grouped for work and that of others Learning behaviours and house rules (Student Planner).
+Take responsibility for their behavioural choices Respect others and their right to learn services and their right to learn services Respect the teachers responsibility to teacher.
+Discuss, agree and follow the Class Plan for Learning.
+Provide a warm welcoming and welcoming and safe and children in key decisions about their education Communicate concerns promptly Respond sensitively to concerns Display and utilise the agreed Class Plan for Learning Reaffirm the positive class ethos Record and monitor incident sheets Utilise a class seating plan Monitor and review: Outworking of the Class Plan for Learning Student behaviour and progress Referrals Effectiveness of strategies/ interventions Llaise with Form Tutors, SENCo, parents/ Carers, VP & Principal Monitor and review policy outcomes Carry out base-lining audits Communicate with students, staff and parents/carers Monitor and review student behaviour and progress Communicate with students, staff and parents/ carers tudents, staff and parents/ carers tudents, carers tudents, carers tudents, and in person Present Annual Behaviour Report to Governors Promote positive behaviour.
+Ensure that a high standard of behaviour is achieved Ensure baseline audits are carried to the parents of the parents Have a statutory responsibility to: Safeguard the welfare of all student.
+Ensure that policies for Promotion of Positive Behaviour, Use of Reasonable Force and Anti-bullying are in place and delivery Make and keep under review the written Statement of Principles Ensure that consultation takes place the place of th Monitor and review IBP/PLPs Support and Ilialse with - Students having significant difficulty Parents/ Carers, teaching staff and LSAs Liaise with external agencies Support individual II students Refer concerns to Form HOV and SENCO Ensure that students Attend and on time Come to school fully equipped for work Complete homework's on time Respect school property and that of others Keep the agreed learning behaviour and house rules (Student Planner) Take responsity for their behavioural choices Make every effort to: Attend parent evenings Respond quickly to concern raised by the school Share school is kept informed of concerns /changing circumstances